 - Keep an eye on the soap and stir it down gently only if it starts to bubble over.

-- The mix will begin to take on a clear vaseline like look.
+- The mix will begin to take on a clear Vaseline like look.
 Once the whole mix has this look, you can test it to see if it is done.
 Take a small sample of the soap and rub it between your fingers.
 It should have a waxy feel.
-Test the soap by touching it to your tongue.
-Keep cooking....if it 'zaps' like a nine volt battery, it's not done.
+Test the soap by touching it to your tongue, if it 'zaps' like a nine volt battery, it's not done.
 Keep cooking until it no longer 'zaps'.

-Now is the time to add color, botanicals and scent to your hot process soap mixture.
+Now is the time to add in any botanical bits and scent to your hot process soap mixture.

 1. Incorporating additives.

 - Once the soap has cooled a bit, you can add the essential oils.
 Make sure to cool the soap to a temperature below the essential oils flash point.
-Flash point is the temperature that the oil will ignite and vaporize.
+Flash point is the temperature that the essential oil will ignite and vaporize.
 If it is added at too high a temperature, your soap may not smell like you planned.

-- Hot process soap is a lot like rebatching when it comes to molding.
+- Hot process soap is a lot like re-batching when it comes to moulding.
 It doesn't pour.
-It is a thick goopy mass (like mashed potatoes) that must be scooped into the mold quickly.
-Make sure to tap the mold on the counter to get out any air pockets.Top of Page
+It is a thick gooey mass (like mashed potatoes) that must be scooped into the mould quickly.

-- Remove the soap from the mold and take off the butchers paper.
-If you did not use a lined mold, you may find it easier to remove the soap by placing it in the freezer for awhile.
+- Remove the soap from the mould and take off the butchers paper.
+If you used unlined individual moulds, you may find it easier to remove the soap by placing it in the freezer for awhile.

 - You can cut the soap into bars right away.

 - As discussed at the beginning of this page, once you have cut the soap into bars, they can either be used immediately or be cured for a few weeks.
 The longer the cure, the milder the soap.

-- Place the soaps in a single layer on a beer flat or tray lined with paper towel.
-Turn them regularily so that all sides are exposed to the air.
+- Place the soaps in a single layer on an empty beer flat or tray lined with paper towel and store in a dry, cool, dark location for maximum longevity.